 The University is committed to the principle of equality of opportunity for all staff and students and to providing an environment where respect is shown to all and where individual employees and students are valued and supported in achieving their full potential.
 The University believes that an inclusive approach benefits all and enables everyone to contribute appropriately to our society.

-In considering applications from disabled individuals the School will follow the advisory guidelines "Gateways to the Professions" published by the www.gmc-uk.org.
+In considering applications from disabled individuals the School will follow the advisory guidelines "Gateways to the Professions" published by the General Medical Council on its website at www.gmc-uk.org.
 While a disability need not be a bar to becoming a doctor, the School has a responsibility to make sure that every applicant can achieve the core competencies of the course and fulfil the demands of professional practice as a newly qualified doctor.
 These include the ability to communicate clearly, sensitively and effectively, to undertake full physical examination of patients, and to perform certain practical skills.
 There is also an obligation on applicants to ensure they do not proceed into a career for which they may not be suited.

 Applicants who are invited for interview will be sent an "Interview Special Requirements form" which they will be required to complete and return in advance of their interview date, this is to allow Admissions to provide the necesary support as required.
 Applicants receiving an offer will be contacted by the University’s Disability Support Service to discuss support that may be required during the course.